Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 **Output**
 []

 **Now we have successfully gained access to the ftp server of our target which has misconfigured ftp service.
-But with the ftp server of metasploit we can perform that much shell operation as its limited scope of transfering files to the server only.
+But with the ftp server of metasploit we can't perform that much shell operation as its limited scope of transfering files to the server only**.

 **2. Exploiting Backdoor commmand Execution Vulnerability**: This version of vsftp-2.3.4 has a inbuild backdoor present in its source code which allows as to execute full system command once we got successfully connected to that backdoor.

 1. Firstly search for the exploit available for this vulnerability, by searching **vsftpd-2.3.4 exploit** on google or any search engine.
 2. From that we got to know that there is metasploit exploit module that can be used to connect to this backdoor.
-3. Now exploit this vulnerability using metasploit vsftp exploit as"
+3. Now exploit this vulnerability using metasploit vsftp exploit as:
 ```
 #Run the metasploit framework cli using cmd
 msfconsole